Is lust more important than emotional stability? Well, according to a this study, Spaniards say, "YES!" ... and Hollywood is to blame.

-Researchers used a version of the Love Attitude Scale, a quiz that asks people to describe how much they agree with various descriptions of love.
-Love Buzz found several versions of the quiz online.
-They include statements like "If you are going to love a person, you will 'know' after a short time" and "I could get over an affair with my partner pretty easily and quickly."
+Researchers used the Love Attitude Scale, a quiz that asks people to describe how much they agree with various descriptions of love.
+We found several versions of the quiz online.
+They include statements like, "If you are going to love a person, you will 'know' after a short time" and "I could get over an affair with my partner pretty easily and quickly."

 The quiz shows how much you accept six types of love: Eros, Pragma, Banquet, Mania, Ludus and Storge.
-Yes, they sound like exotic birds or rivers in Greece, but they actually refer to various ways people think about the big l-o-v-e.
-Your values depend on your personality, and, to a large extent, on the culture you were brought up in.
+Yes, they sound like exotic birds or rivers in Greece, but they actually refer to various ways people think about the big L-O-V-E. Your values depend on your personality, and, to a large extent, on the culture you were raised in.

 Eros is passionate, physical, lustful love—the kind that gives you butterflies in your stomach and a tingling in certain other places.

 Pragma is a practical love.
 People who conceive of love this way are pragmatic (you didn't see that one coming, didja?) when looking for a partner.
 They choose their mate based on rational decisions about whom they fit best with.

 Banquet is love that expresses itself through altruism, or making sacrifices for another person.